Books vs movies, there is always a big difference, so why not encourage the kids to use this compare and contrast movie and book template?

 - Which did you prefer?
 The book or the movie?
 Why?

-You are also going to love our free reading log printables, there are 6 different ones to choose from for all ages.
+You are also going to love our free reading log printable, there are 5 different ones to choose from for all ages.

 The Best Movies With Books to Study